Arcane-Fly/crm7/docs/TYPESCRIPT.md

 # TypeScript Guidelines (Updated January 2025)

-[Previous content remains the same as it's already up to date with current best practices]

 ## Package Versions (January 2025)

 For optimal TypeScript development, ensure you're using these minimum versions: